blaise-io/acelink/README.md

 ### Ace Stream server only

 If you want to play a stream in a player other than VLC, you only need Docker to be installed.
-Just run `docker run -p 6878:6878 blaiseio/acestream` in a terminal and open `http://127.0.0.1:6878/ace/getstream?id=<acestream hash>` in a player with HLS support.
+Just run `docker run --rm -p 6878:6878 blaiseio/acelink` in a terminal and open `http://127.0.0.1:6878/ace/getstream?id=<acestream hash>` in a player with HLS support.
 You don't need to download or install Ace Link.